Thermomix Macarons

 Add food coloring.
 I like to use powdered food coloring.

-Whisk again 2 min/Speed 3
+Whisk again 2 min/Speed 3.

-Remove butterfly attachment form the mixing bowl.
+Remove the butterfly attachment from the mixing bowl.

-Add half of the meringue into almond mix and mix with spatula.
-Add second half of meringue and start folding batter.
+Add half of the meringue into the almond mix and mix with a spatula.
+Add the second half of the meringue and start folding the batter.
 Scrape the bottom of the bowl and make sure everything is incorporated.
-Batter is ready when you can make a figure 8 with spatula or it flows “like lava”.
+The batter is ready when you can make a figure 8 with a spatula or it flows โ€œlike lavaโ€.

 How to pipe macarons

 Transfer batter into pipping bag with Wilton 12 pipping tip and pipe macarons on the prepared Silpat mat.
-Use template if needed.
+Use a template if needed.

 Add toppings on the shells, like feuilletine flakes or nuts.

-How to store macaron shells
+How to store macaron shells?

 Thermomix macarons